 - 1. Member States shall require their FIUs to use protected channels of communication between themselves and encourage the use of the FIU.net network or its successor. - 2.
-Member States shall ensure that, in order to fulfil their tasks as laid down in this Directive, their FIUs co-operate to apply state-of-the-art technologies.
+Member States shall ensure that, in order to fulfil their tasks as laid down in this Directive, their FIUs co-operate to apply state-of-the-art technologies in accordance with their national law.
 These technologies shall allow FIUs to match their data with other FIUs in an anonymous way by ensuring full protection of personal data with the aim to detect subjects of the FIU's interests in other Member States and identify their proceeds and funds.